Fast growth in Folner sets for Thompson's group F: F lner sets of trees

 Now let $f$ be an element of $E_u$ and let $t$ be the initial part of $u$ which is in $R_f$ (such a $t$ exists by our assumption that $u$ does not have an extension in $R_f$).
 Let $s = t \cdot f^{-1}$.
-Observe that $f \cdot g^n$ can be represented by the following tree diagram:
+That is, $s$ is the element of $L_f$ such that